SmolnikovaKseniia/int20h-pneumonia-detection/README.md

 # Project: Pneumonia detection model

 ## **Description**
-The model helps to find any darkening in the lungs, to determine the size of these darkenings.
-Determines whether the patient has pneumonia

 This repository contains code for training a pneumonia detection model using chest X-ray images and based on this model use inference.py to to find any darkening in the lungs, to determine the size of these darkenings.